yangchenfunstatistics/yangchen.github.io/_pages/about.md

 > "The best thing about being a statistician is that you get to play in everyone’s backyard." -- John Tukey

-I am currently an assistant professor at the [Department of Statistics](https://lsa.umich.edu/stats/people/faculty/YangChen.html) at the University of Michigan and a research assistant professor at Michigan Institute for Data Science ([MIDAS](https://midas.umich.edu/)).
+I am currently an associate professor at the [Department of Statistics](https://lsa.umich.edu/stats/people/faculty/YangChen.html) at the University of Michigan and a research associate professor at Michigan Institute for Data Science ([MIDAS](https://midas.umich.edu/)).

 Besides, I hold *"two full-time jobs"* as a mother of two.